Impact

 Risk and Exploitability

 The CVSS score of 6.1 indicates moderate severity.
-EPSS data is not available, and the vulnerability is not listed in CISA KEV, suggesting limited known exploitation.
+The EPSS score of <1% (approximately 0.004%) shows a very low probability of exploitation, and the vulnerability is not listed in CISA KEV, suggesting limited known exploitation.
 The attack vector is local; an adversary needs a legitimate local account and must trigger the installation routine.
 Because the flaw allows writing arbitrary files during installation, an attacker could inject malicious configuration or executable files that the Synology Assistant later processes, potentially leading to denial of service or elevation of privileges on the affected device.

 OpenCVE Enrichment